mutt0-ds/mutt0-ds.github.io/_drafts/2022-03-21-global-logger.md

 ---
-title: "Hello World!"
+title: "Creating a Global Logger from Scratch"
 date: 2022-03-21
-permalink: /posts/2022/03/hello-world.md/
+permalink: /posts/2022/03/global-logger.md/
 tags:
+  - python
+  - sql-server
-  - test
+  - experiments
 ---

+We have a lot of

 This is a sample blog post.
 Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
 Testing testing testing this blog post.
 Blog posts are cool.